 Our practice is accredited by the Royal College of Veterinary Surgeons Practice Standards scheme, so you can be sure that we work to high standards of care and protection for our clients, both human and animal.
 There are many categories of RCVS accreditation, depending on the type of practice and services offered.

-Here at Oklands Veterinary Centre, we hold RCVS Small Animal General Practice and RCVS Equine Hospital, which are the schemes most appropriate for us.
+Here at Oaklands Veterinary Centre, we hold RCVS Equine Hospital accreditation and RCVS Small Animal General Practice accreditation, which are the schemes most appropriate for us.

 What are RCVS Core Standards?

 For this accreditation, we have shown total compliance with all the legal and health & safety requirements necessary for our work.
 This means that, among other things, we have: